EmergentSoftware/SQL-Server-Development-Assessment/README.md

 ## Using @@IDENTITY Instead of SCOPE_IDENTITY
 **Check Id:** [NONE YET]

-The generation of an IDENTITY value is not transactional, so in some circumstances, @@IDENTITY returns the wrong value and not the value from the row you just inserted.
+The generation of an identity value is not transactional, so in some circumstances, ```@@IDENTITY``` returns the wrong value and not the value from the row you just inserted.
 This is especially true when using triggers that insert data, depending on when the triggers fire.
-The SCOPE_IDENTITY function is safer because it always relates to the current batch (within the same scope).
-Also consider using the IDENT_CURRENT function, which returns the last IDENTITY value regardless of session or scope.
+The ```SCOPE_IDENTITY``` function is safer because it always relates to the current batch (within the same scope).
+Also consider using the ```IDENT_CURRENT``` function, which returns the last identity value regardless of session or scope.
 The OUTPUT clause is a better and safer way of capturing identity values.

 ## Using BETWEEN for DATETIME Ranges